kratisto/docs/pages/bare_metal_cloud/dedicated_servers/vrack_configuring_on_dedicated_server/guide.en-au.md

 enp0s20f0u8u3c2  ethernet  disconnected            --
 ```

-If your the `STATE` of your device is `disconnected`, run the following command to connect the interface.
+If the `STATE` of your device is `disconnected`, run the following command to connect the interface.
 Replace `NETWORK_INTERFACE` with your own value:

 ```bash
 nmcli device connect NETWORK_INTERFACE